Moving to Thailand

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "There are a number of different ways to find a place to live in Thailand.
 If you are looking for a more permanent home, the best way to find one is to look for listings on websites such as Craigslist, Pad Thai, or the Thailand Property Finder.
 Additionally, depending on the city or town, you might have the option of searching for listings in the local newspaper.
 You can also find houses and apartments for rent on Facebook groups dedicated to rental listings in the city or town you are interested in.
 Additionally, it is also possible to find rental agencies in the area or to ask around in the local community.
-Lastly, if you know of people who live in Thailand or have lived in Thailand in the past, they may be able to provide helpful information on places to live," remarked one expat in Thailand.
+Lastly, if you know of people who live in Thailand or have lived in Thailand in the past, they may be able to provide helpful information on places to live," replied a member in Thailand.

 What is a typical expat home or apartment like in Thailand?

 "Small apartment.
 Expats with families and in upper income levels usually go for condos or house rental.
-Expats can only purchase condos, not houses, at least not in their own name," commented one expat who made the move to Bangkok.
+Expats can only purchase condos, not houses, at least not in their own name," said one expat in Bangkok.

 "A typical expat home or apartment in Thailand is typically decorated with a mix of western and Asian-influenced furniture, fixtures and decorations.
 It often features open living spaces and airy bedrooms.
 The kitchen is usually outfitted with modern appliances and plenty of storage space.
 Many expat homes and apartments also boast plenty of outdoor space for entertaining, relaxing and taking in the tropical ambience.
-Living in Thailand also offers expats the opportunity to experience unique cultural and culinary experiences, as well as access to some of the world's top beaches," remarked one expat in Thailand.
+Living in Thailand also offers expats the opportunity to experience unique cultural and culinary experiences, as well as access to some of the world's top beaches," said one expat who made the move to Thailand.

 What is the average cost of housing in Thailand?